adclleva/TDD-React-Redux-Jest-Enzyme-Learning-App/notes.md

 action creators get called within our app where the React and Redux are combined

 this helps with the react redux flow https://hackernoon.com/https-medium-com-heypb-react-redux-workflow-in-4-steps-beginner-friendly-guide-4aea9d56f5bd

+we need to create a test store in order to run our integration tests